-- Special advisers must, at all times, ensure that no conflict arises, or could be perceived to arise, between their public duties and their private interests, financial or otherwise, and comply with NICS rules and departmental procedures concerning conflicts of interest, including completing a Declaration of Interest form upon appointment; - Special advisers are required to declare details of gifts and hospitality received in accordance with the rules set out in the NICS Handbook.
+- from others, or prepare or disseminate inappropriate material or personal attacks; - 2.
+Special Advisers must keep accurate official records, including minutes of relevant meetings, and handle information as openly and transparently as possible within the legal framework; 3.
+Special Advisers must use official email systems for communications relating to official business, or exceptionally, where this is not possible, the Special Adviser must copy any message to their official email account.
+Information generated in the course of government business must be handled in accordance with the requirements of the law (including the Freedom of Information Act (FoI), GDPR and Public Records Act), regardless of how it is communicated.37 Transparency - Special advisers must, at all times, ensure that no conflict arises, or could be perceived to arise, between their public duties and their private interests, financial or otherwise, and comply with NICS rules and departmental procedures concerning conflicts of interest, including completing a Declaration of Interest form upon appointment; - Special advisers are required to declare details of gifts and hospitality received in accordance with the rules set out in the NICS Handbook.
 Departments will publish, on a quarterly basis, information about gifts and hospitality received by their special advisers and details of special advisers' meetings with external organisations / individuals; - 3.
-Information will be published annually about the number and cost of special advisers, including salaries and any severance payments.

-Participation in politics

-- 1. Special Advisers should act in a way which enforces the political impartiality of the civil service and not use official resources for party political activity - In relation to national-level political activities in: the Northern Ireland Assembly, the Welsh Assembly, the Scottish Parliament, the Westminster Parliament, the House of the Oireachtas, and the European Parliament, Special Advisers must not: - a.
-Hold, in a party political organisation, office which impinges wholly or mainly on party politics in the field of the listed legislatures - Speak in public on matters of national-level political controversy or express views on such matters in letters to the Press, or in books, articles or leaflets; - c.
-Be announced publicly as a candidate or prospective candidate for the relevant legislatures; - Canvass on behalf of a candidate for the relevant legislatures or on behalf of a political party, or take part in a campaign going beyond the provision of advice
+Information will be published annually about the number and cost of special advisers, including salaries and any severance payments.38 Participation in politics - 1.
+Special Advisers should act in a way which enforces the political impartiality of the civil service and not use official resources for party political activity - 2.
+In relation to national-level political activities in: the Northern Ireland Assembly, the Welsh Assembly, the Scottish Parliament, the Westminster Parliament, the House of the Oireachtas, and the European Parliament, Special Advisers must not: - Hold, in a party political organisation, office which impinges wholly or mainly on party politics in the field of the listed legislatures 37 As cited above.

-- 3. With approval of the appointing minister, Special Advisers may undertake all forms of local political activity, but not local activities in support of national politics.
+Speak in public on matters of national-level political controversy or express views on such matters in letters to the Press, or in books, articles or leaflets; - c.
+Be announced publicly as a candidate or prospective candidate for the relevant legislatures; - d.
+Canvass on behalf of a candidate for the relevant legislatures or on behalf of a political party, or take part in a campaign going beyond the provision of advice39 - 3.
+With approval of the appointing minister, Special Advisers may undertake all forms of local political activity, but not local activities in support of national politics.
 If participating in local politics, Special Advisers: - a.
 Should not speak publicly or in the Council or vote on matters for which their Appointing Authority has responsibility - b.
-Should not serve on any committee considering such matters; - c.
-Should not take part in deputations or other representations to their Appointing Authority; - d.
+Should not serve on any committee considering such matters; - Should not take part in deputations or other representations to their Appointing Authority; - d.
 Should declare an interest in relation to any case or application which comes before the Council in which the Northern Ireland Ministers or a Northern Ireland Department is involved; - e.
 Should observe discretion in relation to policies for which other Ministers in the Northern Ireland Executive are responsible; - f.
-Should not disclose to the Council privileged information obtained in the course of their duties.

-The Minister who made the appointment is responsible for the management, conduct, and discipline of their Special Adviser, including ensuring that the adviser adheres to the Code of Conduct 2020.
-As Special Advisers are temporary civil servants, they are additionally required to follow the NICS Code of Ethics and the NICS Staff Handbook Standards of Conduct.
-Breaches of the NICS codes and the Code of Conduct (2020) are to be treated as disciplinary matters.
+Should not disclose to the Council privileged information obtained in the course of their duties.40 The Minister who made the appointment is responsible for the management, conduct, and discipline of their Special Adviser, including ensuring that the adviser adheres to the Code of Conduct 2020.41 As Special Advisers are temporary civil servants, they are additionally required to follow the NICS Code of Ethics42 and the 39 As cited above.